zydezu/mpvconfig/README.md

 ### 2023-08-12

 - Added an option to change the font size of the time text
-- Screenshotting now renders subtitles at the correct position, even when OSD is showing
+- Screenshotting now renders subtitles at the correct position, even when OSC is showing
 - Pressing `P` will now pin the window
 - Changed download filename formatting
 - Removed some unused settings,